ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Servers are concurrent systems

 Little's Law can be applied to the software servers as well.
-A server can be considered as a system that contains several subsystems: CPU, memory, disc, network, etc. In servers, we are mainly interested in increasing throughput.
+A server can be considered as a system that contains several subsystems: CPU, memory, disc, network, etc. In servers, we are mainly interested in increasing throughput, not decreasing latency.

 λ = L/W

 In properly designed servers, requests do not interfere with each other and slow down the server slightly.
 Thus, the latency of each request on the server depends on its inherent properties of the server and can be considered constant.
 Therefore, if we want to increase the throughput, we must increase the capacity.

 Further, we are interested in processing the request in the CPU subsystem, because in most servers CPU is the bottleneck.
+When moving from the server system to the CPU subsystem, we also move from requests to threads.
+(We will look at servers that operate in the thread-per-request model).

 λ = L<sub>CPU</sub>/W<sub>CPU </sub>= N<sub>cores</sub>/W<sub>CPU</sub>

-### Threads are a limited resource

-The execution time of a request depends on the nature of its task.
-The CPU-bound requests use the CPU almost all of the time.
-Increasing the number of threads will not help in such cases (you have to increase the number and speed of CPU cores).
-The I/O-bound requests use the CPU for a short time, and most of the time waiting on I/O-blocking operations.
+On most servers, threads perform I/O-bound tasks.
+These threads the CPU for a short time, and most of the time waiting on blocking operations.
+Simplified, if the server uses CPU 1/N of request execution time, then one CPU core can simultaneously process N requests.

 N<sub>threads</sub>= λ*W = (L<sub>CPU</sub>/W<sub>CPU</sub>)*W = L<sub>CPU</sub>*(W/W<sub>CPU</sub>)=N<sub>cores</sub>*(W/W<sub>CPU</sub>)

-It is quite rare that requests to a server are CPU-bound.
-In most cases, when executing a request, the server makes requests to other servers and waits for responses for quite a long time.
-Simplified, if the server uses CPU 1/N of request execution time, then one CPU core can simultaneously process N requests.

 For example, a CPU has 24 cores, and the total latency of the request is W=100 ms. If a request spends W<sub>CPU</sub>=10 ms, then to fully use the CPU system it is necessary to have 240 threads.
 If a request spends W<sub>CPU</sub>=0.1 ms, then to fully use the CPU system it is necessary to already have 24000 threads.
 However, the mainstream OS cannot support that number of active threads, mainly because their stack is too large.
-A consumer-grade computer nowadays rarely supports more than 10000 threads.
+(A consumer-grade computer nowadays rarely supports more than 5000 threads).
+Therefore, in the second case computing resources will be under-utilized.

 ### Asynchronous programming is complicated

 Thus, if servers use the thread-per-request model, they will not utilize all the computing resources.
 To utilize all the computing resources completely, it is necessary to abandon the thread-per-request model.
-Typically an asynchronous pipeline is used instead, where tasks are executed on different worker threads from a thread pool.
+Typically, the asynchronous pipeline model is used instead, where tasks in the different stages are executed on different worker threads from a thread pool.

 But this solution also has serious problems.
 The entire Java platform is built around using threads as units of concurrency.
 In the Java programming language, statements are called in a thread.
 Programmers are forced to use completely different control flows in asynchronous code.
 Exception has a stack trace that indicates where in a thread the error occurred.
 In asynchronous programming, stack traces are almost useless, because they contain the context of a different thread than the one in which the error originated.
 Java tools (debuggers and profilers) have limited use in asynchronous code because they are also based on a thread as the execution context.
-Programmers lose all those advantages when they abandon the thread-per-request model in favor of the asynchronous code.
+Programmers lose all those advantages when they abandon the thread-per-request model in favor of an asynchronous model.

 ### User-mode threads are the solution

 Programmers were therefore facing a dilemma: waste money on hardware due to its under-utilization or waste money on development due to a programming style that is disharmonious with the design of the Java platform.
 The solution that the Loom Project team has chosen is to implement user-mode threads similar to those used in Erlang and Go.
 This solution provides an excellent concurrent capacity because this is what Little's Law requires to achieve high throughput.

 These lightweight threads were named _virtual threads_ by analogy to _virtual memory_.
-This name says that virtual threads are numerous and cheap thread-like entities that utilize hardware well and also are concordant with the Java platform.
+This name says that virtual threads are numerous and cheap thread-like entities that utilize hardware well and also are harmonious with the Java platform.
 Virtual threads are implemented by the JVM (instead of the OS kernel) that manages their stack at a lower granularity than the OS can.
 So instead of a few thousand threads at the most, programmers can have millions of them in the same OS process.
 They allow programmers to write simple and scalable concurrent code in the thread-per-request model, which is the only approach that is harmonious with the design of the Java platform.

 ## Platform threads and virtual threads

-A thread is a _thread of execution_ in an application, that is an independently scheduled execution unit that belongs to an OS process.
-This entity has a program counter and stack.
+A thread is a _thread of execution_, that is an independently scheduled execution unit that belongs to an OS process.
+In a simplified form, a thread has a program counter and stack.
 The `Thread` class is a wrapper in the JVM to manage threads of execution in the OS.
-There are two kinds of threads, platform threads and virtual threads.
+There are two kinds of threads: platform threads and virtual threads.

 ### Platform threads